dereknovak/LS170-LS/study_guide.md

 ### Hop

 Each time a package is sent to a different router, a *hop* is performed.
-Each IP package keeps track of its hop count, preventing bugs in the path from haulting a delivery using the hop limit.
+Each IP package keeps track of its hop count, preventing bugs in the path from halting a delivery using the hop limit.

 ## Ethernet
 https://launchschool.com/lessons/4af196b9/assignments/81df3782